Kari1974/puerto-vallarta/README.md

 # Puerto Vallarta

-An exercise in looking at image EXIF data for future consideration in enhancing access to a photo archive.
+An exercise in looking at .jpg/.tiff [EXIF metadata](https://en.wikipedia.org/wiki/Exchangeable_image_file_format) for future consideration in enhancing access to a photo archive.

 ## Getting Started